One of the world’s most successful conservation projects can be found just off the coast of Auckland’s Whangapāraoa Peninsula.

 An extensive ten-year project saw 283,000 native trees planted on the island, converting farmland back to bush.
 And with the eradication of all predators, Tiritiri Matangi is now a thriving hub of native birdlife.

 Today, Tirititri Matangi Island an open sanctuary, where visitors can experience an abundance of native birds living it up in their natural habitat.

-More than 71 species of birds can be found on or around the island, including kororoa / little blue penguins, tīeke / saddleback, hihi / stitchbird and the rare kōkako and takahē.
+According to the island's DOC Ranger, more than 59 species of birds can be found on or around Tirtiri Matangi, including kororoa / little blue penguins, tīeke / saddleback, hihi / stitchbird and the rare kōkako and takahē.
 Tuatara live here, too.

 Reached by a 75-minute ferry ride from downtown Auckland, a short 20-minute trip from Gulf Harbour, or by private boat, Tiritiri Matangi makes for an exceptional day trip.

 But, for a truly special experience, you can choose to stay overnight on the island.
 DOC provides a basic bunkhouse that can be booked (BYO food and bedding).
 Waking up to the dawn chorus in a native bird sanctuary is an experience like no other.

 - Download our list of all 101 Kiwi Gems

 - Read more from We Love You New Zealand magazine: ‘All for the Birds’